AntiTrend/AntiTrend-app/README.md

 ## Now Live

-Available on Chrome Web Store (v1.7.1):
+Available on Chrome Web Store (v1.8.1)

+🚀 **146 downloads and growing**

-Install AntiTrend￼
+Install AntiTrend

 No account required.
 Works instantly.
+Install AntiTrend￼

 ## What's New in v1.8.1